israelopeters/minimal-dash-app/README.md

 # Dash Practice
-### Personal practice repository for building machine/deep learning data apps using Dash
+### Personal practice repository for building machine/deep learning data apps using Dash in preparation for #HackaFuture2025